AgeOfLearning/aofl/docs/v1.x/todo-app/index.md

   ...
 }
 ```

 @aofl/map-state-properties-mixin automatically subscribes the `mapStateProperties` function to store for us.
 In `mapStateProperties` we get the state of the application from store and map the decorated properties `$todoCount` and `$filteredTodos` to our component.

 In addition to the `mapStateProperties` function we need define a static `properties` property on HomePage to make these properties trigger the render function when their values change.

-New we can update our template and display these values.
+Now we can update our template and display these values.

 ```javascript
 // routes/home/template.js